elwizard33/Cyberpanel-Server-Wizard-Cleanup/README.md

 pip install -e .[openai]   # or .[anthropic] or just .
 ```

+Notes:
+- We publish macOS and Linux binaries on GitHub Releases.
+See: https://github.com/elwizard33/Cyberzard/releases
-Note: No PyPI publishing yet.
+- No PyPI publishing yet.
 Use the installer or source install above.
 PyPI releases may be added later.

 Common commands: